 The class project is the culmination of the course.
 It provides each student with the opportunity to apply the skills and analytical techniques learned throughout the course.
 Upon completion of the project, each student should have the confidence and ability to not only understand the financial reporting of a company, but also to formulate an educated opinion about a company.
-Below is a suggested format and content of the report which should not exceed 20 pages single spaced.
+Below is a suggested format and content of the report which should be approximately 15 pages, not to exceed 20.
 It should begin with a brief introduction of the company and conclude with an investment opinion corroborated by the qualitative and quantitative analysis.
 It may be easier to initiate the analysis with the income statement, followed by either the balance sheet or statement of cash flows.